Skip to content

 Or: Antenna system design meets RF hygiene.

-In receive-only antenna systems—especially with broadband active antennas or phased arrays—the way you split and distribute signals across multiple receivers matters.
-Many reach for a diplexer or cheap resistive splitter, but in most cases, the Wilkinson power divider is the vastly superior option.
-Here’s why.
+In receive-only antenna systems—especially with broadband active antennas, multicouplers, or phased arrays—the way you split and distribute signals across multiple receivers matters.
+Many reach for a diplexer or a simple “T/Y” splitter, but when you need multiple receivers to monitor the same spectrum with predictable impedance and minimal interaction, a properly designed Wilkinson power divider is usually the cleaner choice.

 A diplexer is a frequency-selective device.
-It uses low-pass and high-pass filters to separate or combine different frequency bands into one port.
-They’re simple, passive, and reciprocal, but:
+It uses filter networks (typically low-pass and high-pass, or band-pass sections) to separate or combine different frequency bands into one port.

-They’re fine for splitting 144 MHz from 430 MHz—but not when both receivers need the same 1–30 MHz broadband signal.
+They’re fine for splitting 144 MHz from 430 MHz—but not when both receivers need the same 1–30 MHz (or VHF/UHF) spectrum.

 Receive systems live or die on noise performance.
 Imagine a shared broadband active antenna feeding: